-Note to self: driving a rental camper three hours from the campground to Auckland Airport, dropping off the rig, picking up a rental car, driving 45 minutes to a car ferry, traveling on the car ferry for an hour whilst the Prada Cup happened, arriving on Waiheke Island, appearing on our friends doorstep for a four night stay, meeting Gosi the energetic puppy and going out to dinner may have been too much for a single day.
+Note to self.
+Driving a rental camper three hours from the campground to Auckland Airport, dropping off the rig, picking up a rental car, driving 45 minutes to a car ferry, traveling on the car ferry for an hour whilst the Prada Cup happened, arriving on Waiheke Island, appearing on our friends doorstep for a four night stay, meeting Gosi the energetic puppy and going out to dinner is too much for a single day.

 Waiheke Island located in the Hauraki Gulf approximately 14 miles (22 km) from Auckland. is known for vineyards, food, beaches and beautiful landscape.
 Two weeks on the island passed by way too quickly.

 In 2005 while living in Auckland, we lucked out meeting fellow sailors, Tom and Barb, who lived aboard their boat in the same marina as we lived.
 After experiencing tons of fun with them in Auckland, Fiji, New Caledonia and Australia, our friendship was destined to go beyond our sailing adventures.

 After finishing their circumnavigation, they built a beautiful home and guest house in the bush on Waiheke Island.
 What a treat to wake up in their guest house for a few days.

 Gosi’s eyes say, “When I play fetch the stick, I don’t mess around”.

 Oh, and Barb is really into weaving (and spinning, and wool selection, and fabric dyeing, and…).